 I followed Sara’s instructions for hacking the sleeve to make a bishop-style sleeve, but I reduced the fullness quite a bit.
 I wanted more of a subtle “poof” in the sleeve, since my fabric already has quite a detailed pattern.
 As Sara did, I also raised the neckline (by 2″) and made the bodice without a button placket.
 In an effort to copy the style of a RTW dress I own and love, I added a 1″ waistband along the bottom of the bodice – I sewed the waist ties into the waistband, rather than into the main bodice pieces.

 I was a little concerned when I tried on the bodice (I like to try on after every step of sewing – I’m impatient to see how it’ll look before it’s finished) – the darts didn’t look right at all.
 I hoped the fabric print would hide it and I could still get away with wearing it.
 Once the skirt was sewn on, it added some weight to the dress and the darts “grew” – and they ended up looking fantastic!
 I do think that if I make this dress again in something stiffer like a cotton (which I already have in mind), I would have to do some sort of bust dart adjustment.
 Also, like some people commented on Instagram, this dress needs a major forward-shoulder adjustment for me.
-This is a change I always need with Big Four patterns and only with some indie patterns, so when I sew indie patterns I always wrongly assume this isn’t change I always need to make.
+This is a change I always need with Big Four patterns and only with some indie patterns, so when I sew indie patterns I always wrongly assume this isn’t a change I always need to make.
 So next time, I definitely need to make that fix.

 I honestly didn’t have high expectations for this dress.
-I always feel unsure about boxier dresses, and even though the Hinterland looks great on so many other sewists on Instagram, I wasn’t sure it would suit on me.
+I always feel unsure about boxier dresses, and even though the Hinterland looks great on so many other sewists on Instagram, I wasn’t sure it would suit me.
 Once I added those waist ties and cinched everything in the back – I was in love.
 The bishop sleeves were the clincher for me.
 I am crazy about this dress.
 I stared at it and stared at it when I finished it.

 I love how many variations of this dress can be made and the hacking possibilities it has (I’ve already considered trying a version with a gathered waist or elastic-cinched waist).
 I would love to make one with a button-placket when summer rolls around again.
 Once I get the right alterations down, oh baby, the possibilities are endless!